 In 2009-10 he spent one year as a research fellow in the Institute for Advanced Studies at the Hebrew University in Jerusalem, working on sixth-century Palestinian monasticism.
 During this time he also studied Ktobonoyo (Classical Syriac spoken and written) from Abuna Mushe, a great scholar (malphono) of Syriac at St Mark Monastery in the Old City of Jerusalem.

-At CEU he is teaching courses of Greek text reading and also thematic classes on the history of late antique philosophy, early Christian theology as well as Byzantine and Eastern Christian narrative sources.
+At CEU he is teaching courses of Syriac text reading and also thematic classes on the history of late antique philosophy, early Christian theology as well as Byzantine and Eastern Christian narrative sources.
 From 2010 to 2019 he was giving regular courses of Classical Syriac, putting into practice the methodology learnt from Abuna Mushe.
 Now this task has been taken over by Malphono Ephrem Aboud Ishac.

 He has supervised a number of Ph.D. theses in a wide range of subjects, from among which there issued some groundbreaking publications, such as György Heidl's Origen’s Influence on the Young Augustine: A Chapter of the History of Origenism (Piscataway NJ, 2003), Levan Gigineishvili's The Platonic Theology of Ioanne Petritsi (Piscataway NJ, 2007), Zaroui Pogossian's The Letter of Love and Concord: A Revised Diplomatic Edition with Historical and Textual Comments and English Translation (Leiden, 2010), and Eszter Spät's Late Antique Motifs in Yezidi Oral Tradition (Piscataway, NJ, 2010).